antzGames/gdx-ode4j-examples/README.md

 If you want to use ode4j only on libGDX Desktop/Android/iOS backends then I recommend you use the [odej4](https://github.com/tzaeschke/ode4j) directly.
 However if you want cross platform support (i.e include GWT support) then you could use this library for all platforms.

-I created this repository is to play with a 3D physics engine that works on libGDX's GWT backend for game JAMS and other fun stuff.
+I created this repository to play with a 3D physics engine that works on libGDX's GWT backend for game JAMS and other fun stuff.
 I do not recommend to use in important projects.

 ### What I changed from ode4j's codebase